Welcome to the Good News About Catholic Schools

 Click HERE to read this special issue.

-Click on links to view stories and photo galleries of High School Baccalaureate Masses and Commencement Exercises:
+Click on links to view stories and photo galleries included in the Back-to-School issue of The Monitor:

 Too often our schools are “Best Kept Secrets” in which the value that they bring is known only to the families whose students are already enrolled.
 We aim to change that.